Skip Ribbon Commands

 • part-time, paid work under an industrial agreement that recognises SBATs

-• at least one timetabled day spent on-the-job or in training during the normal school week
+• at least one timetabled day spent on the job or in training during the normal school week

 • at least 7 hours of employment and 6 hours of training per week.